Life Lines

 Step 3 (Medication not working)

-Record the time and complete report child may need to seek medical attention if the attack was unusual and did not comply to the care plan.
+Record the time and complete the report child may need to seek medical attention if the attack was unusual and did not comply with the care plan.

 The Spacer